Day 20 – Secrets Management with HashiCorp Vault & AWS KMS

 Practical Use Case: CI/CD Pipeline with Vault & KMS

-2. GitLab CI pipeline authenticates with Vault using AppRole.
+2. GitLab CI authenticates with Vault using AppRole.

-3. Vault dynamically generates PostgreSQL credentials with a 5-minute lease.
+3. Vault generates PostgreSQL credentials with a 5-minute lease.

-4. Jenkins deploys Docker containers, injecting secrets as environment variables.
+4. Jenkins deploys Docker containers with secrets as environment variables.

-5. AWS KMS encrypts all stored secrets, providing auditability and secure key management.
+5. AWS KMS encrypts all stored secrets for auditability and secure key management.

-6. After deployment, Vault automatically revokes expired credentials to reduce risk.
+6. Vault revokes expired credentials automatically after deployment.

 This workflow ensures zero hardcoded credentials, automated rotation, and compliance-ready secret management.